|

 She stood and went to him.

-unorthodox.
-They're getting ready to start.
-So…" He said nothing
+little unorthodox.
+They’re getting ready to start.
+So.…”

-was easier, Rose thought, last time when she was with him through the
+It was easier, Rose thought, the last time when she was with him through

-operation.
+the operation.
 She wished she could be with him now.
-But this operation was
+But this operation

-done under a local anaesthetic and his peculiar physiology was less affected
+was done under a local anaesthetic and his peculiar physiology was less

-by it.
-He didn't need her this time.
+affected by it.
+He didn’t need her.
 All she could do was wait.

 Funnily enough, it was her mum who held them all together.
 She went to